In the Background

 I volunteered on this independent short film by Mickey Banyas, whom I'd met on the set of "Bolden!" (see #2, below).
 I gave away my one line to an actual aspiring actress, but still (to my amusement) wound up in IMDb.
 I declined credit as "Costume Designer," although I'd love to be one, as I wasn't consulted before filming was underway and I would've done things differently.
 The film won at least one award at a regional competition.
 I'm wearing a repro dress, antique underthings, custom corset, and antique parasol -- all my own.

 #4 was "Complications" - season 1, episode 6 - but I didn't make it into the final cut of the scene.
-It happens, but I was disappointed as I was dressed for a white tie gala in my own gown, vintage fur, long white gloves, and lots of sparkling rhinestones.
+It happens, but I was disappointed as I was dressed for a white tie gala in my own black gown, vintage mink stole, long white kidskin gloves, and lots of sparkling rhinestones.
 Not sure why I have no photos from the shoot.

 #3.
 "The Red Road" - season 2, episode 4